Imoleayo-tech/LITA-Class-Project/README.md

 # LITA-Class-Project
-This is where i want to put my first project while learning Data Analysis with the incubator hub
+This is where i want to put my first project and everything that was taught while learning Data Analysis with the incubator hub

  ## Profile
  Username: Imoleayo-tech